 An introductory Blacksmithing course that covers. - equipment needed and how to make/source your own. - hammers and hammering, how to prepare and use them. - anvils, what to look for when buying or making your own, how to use the different parts of an anvil. - basic Blacksmithing methods like tapering, scrolls etc. Participants will design and forge their own steel item to take home (a selections of items can be forged like fire pokers, a steel knife, hook nails etc.).
 Vouchers are also available as gifts.

 To see the upcoming courses, click here.
 This course will cover the basics of forging your own knives.
-Topics taught will be.
-How to select the right steel for your intended knife - not all steels are created equal.
+Topics taught will be: How to select the right steel for your intended knife, as not all steels are created equal.
 Knife design - full tang, narrow tang etc. Forging your knife - how do you hammer out your design.
 Heat treating your knife - normalizing, hardening and tempering.
 Grinding and sharpening - from grinding belts to leather strops.
 You will walk out with your own forged knife of your own design!